vectoritc/bpmn-studio/.github/PULL_REQUEST_TEMPLATE.md

 <details>
 <summary>
-Expand for a list of most used emojis
+Expand for a list of most used Emojis.
 </summary>
 <br>